CrisJk/PA-TRP/Readme.md

 ![](figure/result.jpeg)

 ## Citation
-Please cite the following paper if you use this code in your work.
+Please cite the following papers if you use this code in your work.
 ```
 @ARTICLE{9483677,
   author={Cao, Yixin and Kuang, Jun and Gao, Ming and Zhou, Aoying and Wen, Yonggang and Chua, Tat-Seng},